|

 Bob and Dot both have

-lots of energy and tackle whatever they do with enthusiasm
+lots of energy and tackle whatever they do with enthusiasm and

 |